turingschool/backend-curriculum-site/module2/lessons/authentication.md

 Apply that migration (`rake db:{drop,create,migrate,seed}`).

-Let's get back to `password_digest` in a moment -- we should also make sure that our User model requires that the username and password fields be populated.
+We'll get back to why we called the field `password_digest` in a moment -- we should also make sure that our User model requires that the username and password fields be populated by adding validations.

 Let's start with a test in `spec/models/user_spec.rb` that looks like this: